Are you a developer?

 Work together with other developers and build a Gestalt AI.

 Blog of Florian Dietz

 I am an AI researcher, a cognitive scientist, and an entrepreneur.

 I use this blog to write down random ideas that I think are interesting enough that other people might want to read them.
-Everything is very short and to the point, as I like coming up with ideas but don't much care about presenting them properly.
+Everything is very short and to the point, as I am good at coming up with ideas but have the marketing skills of a pile of dung.

 Hashing out the details is left as an exercise to the reader.

 What is the probability that we live in a simulation?

 This article is basically an attempt to build a primitive but working model of Psychohistory using contemporary AI techniques.

 Aliens in science fiction are usually very similar to humans.
 Often they are basically just humans with a minor cosmetic difference and a culture that is actually closer to modern-day western societies than many historical human societies were.
 If we were to meet life that evolved on other planets, they would certainly be far more alien than that.

 Most authors find it difficult to imagine non-human intelligences without bandying around words like 'incomprehensible', for the simple reason that they are authors: Their trade is writing stories that are interesting to humans.
 Why should we expect them to understand non-human intelligences, or the intricacies of evolution?